miguelrs07/miguelrs07/README.md

 HIII!!! 👋
 I'm a Developer and Voca Prod sometimes 🔲🔳
 - 📨 If you wish to contact me, my public E-mail is: hectoliterswave@gmail.com
+- 🗽 You're free to use any of my stuff as long as proper credit is provided!